cstlee/RooBench/README.md

 # RooBench
-Benchmark suite for the Roo communcation framework (PlatformLab/Roo)
+Benchmark suite for the Roo communication framework (PlatformLab/Roo)